Struy

 Erchless Castle lies about than 1.5 km north-east of Struy.
 The turreted and crenelated building was built in about 1600 and modified in 1790 and 1895.[5]
 Nearby are the remains of an Iron-Age dun which measures twelve metres by thirteen metres.[6]

-Struy Church is one of three churches that make up Kilmorach and Erchless parish.
-The main church at Beauly has weekly services where the services in Struy happen every fortnight.[8]
+Struy Church, built in 1897, was one of three churches that make up Kilmorach and Erchless parish.
+The main church at Beauly has weekly services while the services in Struy happened every fortnight before its closure in 2023.[7]
+[8]

 Local residents